flutter/website/src/release/breaking-changes/rendering-changes.md

 **1. Different baseline location**

-The `FlutterTest` font's ascent and descent are 0.75 em and 0.25 em, while `Ahem`'s are 0.8 em and 0.2 em respectively.
+The `FlutterTest` font's ascent and descent are 0.75 em and 0.25 em, while `Ahem`'s are 0.8 em and 0.2 em, respectively.

 In the example golden image change below, the white blocks are text rendered using `Ahem` and `FlutterTest`.
 The second character is taller in the new font